 Are there deadlines?

-Yes, deadlines are very important for this program (see the table below or the associated Financial Aid Deadlines page).
+Yes, deadlines are very important for this program.
 Your proof of employment/membership and Dependency Verification Form (if applicable) are required by the first Friday after classes start for the given semester in which you are enrolled.
 If your documentation arrives after the deadline, your award for that semester will be cancelled.
 For example, if your proof of employment arrives after the deadline date for Fall semester, your grant will be removed from Fall semester and awarded for Winter semester.